Online Programs

 The Youth Agency Management and Administration Graduate Certificate is designed to assist youth professionals to develop and apply resources for successful implementation and management of youth-serving organizations.
 The program addresses the need for advanced education based on research and policy for optimal youth outcomes through a strengths-based curriculum.

 The online format and course schedule of the certificate program allow flexibility to accommodate both full-time students and working professionals.
-The College of Social Science, in collaboration with The Great Plains Interactive Distance Education Alliance (GPIDEA), offers this program with all course work delivered via the World Wide Web at www.gpidea.org.
+The College of Social Science, in collaboration with Innovative Digital Education Alliance (IDEA), offers this program with all course work delivered via the World Wide Web at www.gpidea.org.

 Requirements for the Youth Agency Management and Administration Graduate Certificate

 The program is available totally online.
-The student must complete 12 credits of course work in collaboration with The Great Plains Interactive Distance Education Alliance (GPIDEA).
+The student must complete 12 credits of course work in collaboration with Innovative Digital Education Alliance (IDEA).

 1. All of the following core courses (9 credits):